ibm-cloud-docs/openwhisk/openwhisk_weather.md

 # Weather package
 {: #openwhisk_catalog_weather}

-The `/whisk.system/weather` package offers a convenient way to call the Weather Company Data for the {{site.data.keyword.Bluemix}} API.
+The pre-installed `/whisk.system/weather` package offers a convenient way to call the Weather Company Data for the {{site.data.keyword.Bluemix}} API.
 {: shortdesc}

 The package includes the following action.